vernonclarke/SPNfinal/README.md

 ### Steps
 1. **Install [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html)** (Python package manager)

-   Installing Conda should include a version of Python.
+   Conda should include a version of Python.

    Conda is simply a package manager and environment management system that is used to install, run, and update packages and their dependencies.